The Stability of Boolean Networks with Generalized Canalizing Rules: Abstract

 \section{Abstract}

-Boolean networks are discrete dynamical systems in which the state (zero or one) of each network node at time $t$ is updated to a state determined by the states at time $t-1$ of those nodes that have links to it.
-Boolean networks with `canalizing' update rules have been of great interest in the modeling of genetic control.
-A canalizing update rule is one for which the node state at time $t$ is determined by the state at time $t-1$ of a particular one of its inputs when that input is in its canalizing state.
-In this paper, we introduce a generalized concept of canalization that we believe offers a significant enhancement in biological relevance, and we obtain a simple general network stability criterion for Boolean networks with generalized canalization for a broad class of network topologies.
+Boolean networks are discrete dynamical systems in which the state (zero or one) of each node is updated at each time $t$ to a state determined by the states at time $t-1$ of those nodes that have links to it.
+When these systems are used to model genetic control, the case of 'canalizing' update rules is of particular interest.
+A canalizing rule is one for which a node state at time $t$ is determined by the state at time $t-1$ of a single one of its inputs when that inputting node is in its canalizing state.
+Previous work on the order/disorder transition in Boolean networks considered complex, non-random network topology.
+In the current paper we extend this previous work to account for canalizing behavior.

 \keywords{complex networks, genetic networks, Boolean networks}

 {\ensuremath{\lambda_R} \xspace} {\sigma_{\mathcal{K}(i)}} {\hat{\sigma}_{\mathcal{K}(i)}} [1][i]{\ensuremath{{K}^{in}_{#1}} \xspace} [3]{\ensuremath{p^{(#2, #3)}_{#1}} \xspace} [1]{\genp{i}{k}{#1}} {\genp{i}{k}{s}} [1][i]{\ensuremath{p^*_{#1}} \xspace} [1][i]{\ensuremath{\mathcal{J}_i} \xspace}